SenseNet/sn-preview/README.md

 ## Installation
 About the contents of Preview packages and how to install them, please visit the [install guide](/docs/install-preview-from-nuget.md).

-## For developers
+## Aspose preview provider
-This repository contains the source code of all preview components but does not contain the [Aspose](http://aspose.com) libraries and license file necessary for compiling the projects.
-Please visit [www.aspose.com](http://aspose.com) for downloading a trial version if you want to experiment with these packages.
+> Please note that the [Aspose](http://aspose.com) implementation of the sensenet preview provider has been moved to the [sn-preview-aspose](https://github.com/SenseNet/sn-preview-aspose) repository.